Modify Firmware Data

-How to jailbreak a PS4 using PPPwn
+How someone could jailbreak your PlayStation 4 using PPPwn

 This tutorial covers using PPPwn on Linux and installing GoldHEN on a PS4.